 Two engines are available, although neither makes much concession to the concept of downsizing.
 The 197bhp, 339lb ft 2.8-litre turbodiesel pulls well, and is mated exclusively to a five-speed automatic.
 Refinement is much improved over previous Wranglers, but buyers looking for a smooth, hushed experience should look elsewhere.

-To make room for the rear doors in the Unlimited, 500mm has been added to the wheelbase, giving a decent 945mm of rear-seat legroom.
+To make room for the rear doors, 500mm has been added to the wheelbase, giving a decent 945mm of rear-seat legroom.
 Jeep has also broadened the Jeep’s body by 127mm, so there’s now just about enough space for three in the back.
 And you can still get the Unlimited with a canvas top, which, along with the doors, can be removed, even if it is a laborious process.